Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

     reverse_proxy 127.0.0.1:<PORT>
 }
 ```
-where `<PORT>` is the configured port in the `docker-compose.yml` file of AvrateVoyager, the default value is 8080.
+where `<PORT>` is the configured port in the `docker-compose.yml` file of AVrate Voyager, the default value is 8080.
 You should further check the firewall settings on the production server.